Our Keto Nutritionist Shares Her Daily Menu & The Best Fats to Consume

 Hip2Keto may earn a small commission via affiliate links in this post.
 Read our full disclosure policy here.

-Got questions for a nutritionist who “gets” keto?
+Have questions for a nutritionist who “gets” keto?

 We’ve partnered with a tried and true keto nutritionist who’s dedicated to helping people live their best lives through the ketogenic diet.
 Please note that we’re not doctors, so if you have any specific questions regarding your own health, please consult with your trusted medical partner.